-The final grade will be based upon Pre-lab quizzes 10%
+The final grade will be based upon:

-Laboratory notebooks 50%

-Formal laboratory report 25%
+Laboratory notebooks 50% Formal laboratory report 25% Design project 25%

-Design project 15%

-- Lab notebooks will be handed out to you on the first day of the course and collected every other week after the experiments are completed. - Absences and Makeup Lab Sessions: - Because of the fluid nature of the lab with the experimental setup changing every week, there will be ONLY ONE MAKEUP ALLOWED except in cases of genuine emergency. - It is expected and encouraged that students finish their experiments within the assigned class time on Wednesdays.
-However, with prior arrangements with the teaching assistant, students may be allowed to access the lab before and after the class time of the same week. - The instructor reserves the right to change or modify any portion of this schedule without prior notice or recourse by the students.
+- Pre-lab quizzes will be done only by the person doing the lab - The Lab notebook file for a given lab must be submitted for grading through Canvas no later than Sunday midnight. - Absences and Makeup Lab Sessions: Because of the fluid nature of the lab with the experimental setup changing every week, there will be ONLY ONE MAKEUP ALLOWED except in cases of genuine emergency. - The instructor reserves the right to change or modify any portion of this schedule without prior notice or recourse by the students.